sotatek-dev/mina-snap/packages/snap/README.md

 ## Implement ZkApp transaction
 - To make ZkApp transactions with your smart contract, you will need to have the built file of the smart contract (the .js file).
-- Install `snarkyjs` on your front-end site and use `snarkyjs` to make the transaction.
+- Install `o1js` on your front-end site and use `o1js` to make the transaction.
 - Then submit your transaction using snap.

 Here is an example: